 2 Corinthians 5:19

-But clearly we don’t have brand new natures at conversion.
-If that were true we’d be given new bodies that did not age, new brains that worked perfectly and without error, and that doesn’t happen until we are given our glorified bodies at the resurrection.
+If it were true that our whole nature were changed at conversion, we’d be given new bodies that did not age, new brains that worked perfectly and without error, and that doesn’t happen until we are given our glorified bodies at the resurrection.

 Jesus answered, “Truly, truly, I tell you, no one can enter the kingdom of God unless he is born of water and the Spirit.
 Flesh is born of flesh, but spirit is born of the Spirit.